 which extended the deadline an additional 60 days.
-Finally, the deadline was once again extended by 60 days by Executive Order N-71-20
+Finally, the language in the May 19 Executive Order N-65-20

 These extended deadlines apply to the timeline for presenting a claim against a public entity pursuant to the Government Claims Act found in Government Code section 911, et seq